ankitsinghel/Dockerbasics/README.md

 - `index.js` (in this repo): The Node.js entrypoint.
 Typically this will start an HTTP server that listens on port `1200`.
 If you open that file you will find the exact behavior (server, CLI, or script).
 - `package.json`: Lists application metadata and dependencies. `npm install` in the Dockerfile installs the packages listed here.

+## Docker image layers and caching

+Docker builds images as a series of filesystem layers, one per Dockerfile instruction (for most instructions).
+Understanding layers and Docker's layer cache helps you build images faster and keep image sizes small.

+- How caching works:
+  - Each instruction (for example `FROM`, `COPY`, `RUN`) creates a new layer.
+Docker computes a cache key for each instruction based on the instruction itself and the state of the files used by that instruction.
+  - If Docker finds an existing image layer with the same cache key, it reuses the cached layer and skips re-running that instruction.
+  - When a layer is reused / a new layer is created, all following layers are also reused — until Docker encounters an instruction whose inputs changed.
 **Verifying the container**

 1. Build the image (recommended form):